Human presence in space: Study and reception

 Individually or as a society humans have engaged since pre-history in developing their perception of space above the ground, or the cosmos at large, and developing their place in it.

 Social sciences have been studying such works of people from pre-history to the contemporary with the fields of archaeoastronomy to cultural astronomy.
 With actual human activity and presence in space the need for fields like astrosociology and space archaeology have been added.

 Human presence observed from space

 Earth observation has been one of the first missions of spaceflight, resulting in a dense contemporary presence of Earth observation satellites, having a wealth of uses and benefits for life on Earth.

 Viewing human presence from space, particularly by humans directly, has been reported by some astronauts to cause a cognitive shift in perception, especially while viewing the Earth from outer space, this effect has been called the overview effect.
+A planetary understanding of life on Earth has given rise to an understandig of Earth as homeworld with a precious ecosystem, which we need to take care of, as famously described in Terre-Patrie (1993) by Edgar Morin or Carl Sagan in his description of Earth as a Pale Blue Dot in space.